tamimat/portfolio/_posts/2017-07-01-diva-project.md

 Later, we took that functionality out for the DIVA iOS client because people had DIVA in their hands, and the hands-free situation didn't occur too often.

 ## Thumb Orientation leads to Certain Design Decisions
 The DIVA client is an app on a handheld device.
-If you are a designer, you might have seen this graphical representation from Luke W article ["Designing for Large Screen Smartphones"](https://www.lukew.com/ff/entry.asp?1927){:target="_blank"}, which shows that we interact mainly with our thumbs.
+If you are a designer, you might have seen this graphical representation from Luke W's article ["Designing for Large Screen Smartphones"](https://www.lukew.com/ff/entry.asp?1927){:target="_blank"}, which shows that we interact mainly with our thumbs.
 The better an app is designed toward the thumbs, the better the usability is.

 ![Design for thumb]({{ site.baseurl }}/img/diva-lukew-thumb.png)